ishanthewizard/MLFF-distill/README.md

 We built our implementation of Hessian distillation on top of the [Fairchem repository](https://github.com/FAIR-Chem/fairchem).
 The environment and NERSC training instructions were adapted from the [EScAIP repository](https://github.com/ASK-Berkeley/EScAIP/tree/main).

 If you have any questions about the repo feel free to email ishanthewizard@berkeley.edu.
-I may take up to 5 days to respond.

 ---